Observational entropy, coarse quantum states, and Petz recovery: information-theoretic properties and bounds: Definitions and notation

 In this paper, by \textit{coarse-graining} we denote a quantum instrument~\cite{davies1970operational,ozawa1984quantum}, namely, a finite collection $\C$ of quantum operations $\{\A_i \}_{i}$ labeled by an index $i\in I$, such that $\sum_{i\in I}\A_i$ is trace-preserving.
 Quantum instruments are used to model quantum measurement processes: given an initial quantum state $\rho$, the probability of obtaining the outcome $i$ is given by $p_i=\Tr[\A_i(\rho)]$, while the corresponding post-measurement state is $\A_i(\rho)/p_i$.
 When only the outcome distribution is of interest, it is not necessary to work with the operations $\A_i$: it suffices to consider the \textit{positive operator-valued measure} (POVM) associated to $\C$, namely, the family of positive semidefinite operators $\Pi_i$ defined by (see Eq.~\eqref{eq:trace-dual} again) $\Pi_i=\A_i^\dag(\openone)$, so that

-It is immediate to verify that $\sum_i\Pi_i=\openone$.
+It is immediate to verify that the condition that the average transformation $\sum_i\A_i$ is trace-preserving is equivalent to the condition that $\sum_i\Pi_i=\openone$.
 We will call a coarse-graining \textit{projective} if all its POVM elements are mutually orthogonal projectors.
-It is clear that, whenever possible, it is preferable to work with POVMs, which are families of operators (i.e., matrices), instead of quantum instruments, which are families of operations (i.e., operators on matrices).

-We will consider sequences of coarse-grainings arranged in series as in Fig.~\ref{fig:coarse-graining}.
-In such a case, the symbol $\C^n$ will denote the whole \textit{sequence} of quantum instruments, i.e., $\C^n=(\C_1,\dots,\C_n)$, each instrument $\C_k$ coming with its outcome index $i_k$ and its family of quantum operations $\C_k=\{\A^k_{i_k}\}$.
-For convenience, the global outcome will be denoted by the multi-index $\bi=(i_1,i_2,\dots,i_n)\in I^n$, each occurring with probability